legendschwab/cmor438/Supervised Machine Learning/README.md

 Supervised Machine Learning is a class of machine learning where we work with labelled data to predict outcomes and discern relationships.

 Within supervised machine learning, there are two types: regression and classification.
-Regression focuses on predicting values given inputs.
+Regression focuses on predicting an output value given inputs.
 These values usually take on a continuous range.
 However, classification focuses on assigning categorical values given inputs.
+In supervised machine learning algorithms, our data points are pre-labelled with these categories.

 Examples Include:
 1. Perceptron